samuel-adekunle/cloudcourier/README.md

 ## Contact

-For questions and feedback, please reach out to the maintainers at <x-email@example.com>.
+For questions and feedback, please reach out to @samuel-adekunle.